Has your Instagram account been shadowbanned? Here’s how you can recover your engagement

 How do you create a list of users who do not engage your posts?

 The first 2 steps are going to be the most difficult especially for people with a couple thousand followers.
-You might need an automation tool that can help you execute this part.
-I’m using a private tool myself and I’m considering offering this service if interest is expressed.
+You might need an automation tool (download and use it for up to 5 days free of charge) that can help you execute this part.

 You will need to:

 - Scrap a list of all your followers.
 Give the list a name, one that is easy to remember like ‘Followers’

 - Scrap a list of people who liked your latest posts (I recommend 9 latest posts).
 Give the list a name like ‘Likers’.

 - Paste both lists in step 1 & 2.
 The tool will generate a list of ‘Uniques’ who basically are users that did not engage your latest posts (9 posts in my case).

 - Give the list a name (e.g. ‘Uniques’?)

 - Now get this tool from Imristo.
 You’ll use this tool to filter out private accounts and public accounts.
 Save both lists.
 See, you can’t like posts of private accounts that you followed and then unfollowed.
 So we need to block out private accounts that do not interact with your post.